ndongmo/Board-games-library/README.md

 ## Licence

-This project is licensed under
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/ndongmo/Board-games-library/blob/master/LICENSE.md) file for details

 ## Acknowledgments